ryan-nell/my-library/README.md

 - Download the repository
 - Open terminal and redirect to the directory
+- install all project dependencies with npm install
 - Type npm start
 - The application will start in a new browser window.